Critical Response Essay

 Where are they now?

 You may include brief video segments.
 Do not use page transitions.
 Avoid long lists of awards or indictments.
 Review your presentation to avoid repeating information on multiple slides.
 Be sure to include enough information to make your audience aware of who your subject is.
-Depending on time available, I will show your presentation to the class and talk about your subject.

 Do not cut and paste information about your subject.
 Tell the person’s story in your own words.
 Make the presentation flow by telling it from start to finish.
 I will talk about this in class.